espirapaco23/pacman-js/README.md

 # pacman-js
 For PC only.
-Use the arrows to play
+Use the arrows to play.